XRPLF/xrpl-dev-portal/content/about/faq.md

 ---
 html: faq.html
 parent: xrp-ledger-overview.html
+seo:
-blurb: Answers to frequently asked questions about the XRP Ledger, the XRPL ecosystem and the community.
+    description: Answers to frequently asked questions about the XRP Ledger, the XRPL ecosystem and the community.
 subtitle: Answers to Your XRPL Questions
 top_nav_grouping: About
 labels: